robertsweetman/module_2/mdbook/src/5_team_collaboration_and_communication.md

 # Team Collaboration and Communication plan

 ## Collaboration
 Modern software development now sits on top of a whole tool chain to surface work, encourage transparency and foster communication.
 In this type of project we'd keep all the code in source control (Git), all the tasks in Jira and run a daily agile-type stand-up to share progress or air any blockers.

-We could also add Slack or Teams for quick threads about particular issues or problems.
+There's usually a chat app like Slack or Teams for quick threads to tackle particular issues or problems.

 Outside the feature development being carried out by developers there would be a Team Lead, nominally set with tasking individuals with work as well as acting as an arbiter on technical direction.
 Possibly there would be a Software Architect fulfilling this role but if it's a smaller project this might be un-necessary.